TN vs IPS LCD Screens: Balancing Cost and Performance in Display Design

 • If your project emphasizes long-term stability, superior experience, and reliability, IPS LCD Panels is undoubtedly the better choice.

 At MAXEN, we provide both TN and IPS LCD display solutions.
-We also support customization in size, interface, brightness, touch screen, and optical bonding.
+We also support customization in size, interface, brightness, capacitive touch screen, and optical bonding.
 Whether you prioritize fast mass production or premium applications, our engineering & sales team can provide professional advice and validation support—helping you quickly find the best solution, reduce risks, and accelerate time-to-market.

 Contact MAXEN today at sales@maxen-lcddisplay.com and let's work together to find the ideal display solution for your next project.